ZONE: Zero-Shot Instruction-Guided Local Editing: Method

 Many local editing methods require users to explicitly specify the object they want to edit with a prompt or a mask \cite{bar2022text2live, avrahami2022blended, couairon2022diffedit, parmar2023zero}.
 This is not intuitive and often requires a certain learning cost.
 Our approach locates and edits the implicitly designated object from the user's instruction.
 For example, a user-provided instruction like ``make her old" can implicitly convey the user's editing intent to modify the woman in the scene (\textit{locate}) by making her appear older (\textit{edit}).

 As shown in Fig.~\ref{fig:overview}~(b), our key finding is that the operational mechanisms of instruction-guided and description-guided diffusion models on cross-attention exhibit a distinct difference.
-Specifically, we empirically demonstrate that: (i) a description-guided model displays a \textit{token-aware} characteristic on its cross-attention maps, associating each input text token with a corresponding spatial structure; (ii) an instruction-guided model's cross-attention maps share similar spatial features, demonstrating an \textit{edit-aware} characteristic, being insensitive to single tokens but responsive to the overall editing intent.
+Specifically, we empirically demonstrate that: (i) a description-guided model displays a \textit{token-aware} characteristic on its cross-attention maps, associating each input text token with a corresponding spatial structure; (ii) an instruction-guided model's cross-attention maps with unconditional embeddings share similar spatial features, demonstrating an \textit{edit-aware} characteristic, being responsive to the overall editing intent.

 Given a noisy latent $z_t$ and a textual embedding $c_T$, the denoising UNet $\epsilon_\theta$ predicts the noise $\epsilon$ at each timestep $t$.
 The generation is conditioned on the textual prompt $\mathcal{T}_{I}$ by computing cross-attention between the textual embedding $c_T$ and the spatial features $\phi(z_t)$, and updates $\phi(z_t)$ as $\hat{\phi}(z_t)$: